How to Install Jellyfin Media Server on Debian 12 and 11

 sudo a2enmod proxy proxy_http headers proxy_wstunnel

-Step 3: Creating a Virtual Host Configuration File
+Step 3: Create a Virtual Host Configuration File

-Now, create a new virtual host configuration file for Jellyfin with this command:
+Create a new configuration file for Jellyfin by running:

 sudo nano /etc/apache2/sites-available/jellyfin.conf

-Step 4: Setting Up a Subdomain and Configuring the Virtual Host
+Step 4: Configure the Virtual Host with a Subdomain

 <VirtualHost *:80>